-VeChain is a software that seeks to incentivize a network of computers to operate a platform allowing businesses to build and run decentralized applications (dapps).
+VeChain is a blockchain protocol that seeks to incentivize a network of computers to operate a platform allowing businesses to build and run decentralized applications (dapps).

 In this way, VeChain’s goal is to enable better digital collaboration between businesses by giving them new tools for efficient data transfer and supply-chain management.